pErfEcto2/weatherman/README.md

 # weatherman
-This python bot is showing weather, when you are asking him
+This python bot shows you the weather, when you ask him

 `git clone  https://github.com/pErfEcto2/weatherman`